jamestylee/TradingView/README.md

 The suite consists of two parts:
 1.  **Main Chart Overlays:** A selection of comprehensive indicators that run on your main price chart.
 They all share the same core visual analysis tools but differ in their position tracking capabilities.
-2.  **A Companion Oscillator:** A feature-rich momentum indicator that runs in the panel below your main chart, combining Stochastic, RSI, and a uniquely scaled MACD histogram.
+2.  **A Companion Oscillator & PNL Tracker:** A feature-rich momentum indicator that runs in the panel below your main chart, combining Stochastic, RSI, a uniquely scaled MACD, and an integrated Mini PNL Tracker.

 ---